-As an experienced security CMS website operator, I am well aware of the importance of content creation, editing, publishing, and optimization, and I am also familiar with how to attract and retain users through high-quality content.The multi-site management feature of Anqi CMS is one of its core highlights, providing great convenience for users who need to manage multiple brands or sub-sites.It is crucial to properly configure Nginx's pseudo-static rules to make full use of this feature.
+As an experienced CMS website operation person in an enterprise, I am well aware of the importance of content creation, editing, publishing, and optimization, and also know how to attract and retain users through high-quality content.The multi-site management function of AnQi CMS is one of its core highlights, providing great convenience for users who need to manage multiple brands or sub-sites.It is crucial to fully utilize this feature and correctly configure the Nginx pseudo-static rules.

-The following will provide a detailed explanation of the configuration example for setting Nginx pseudo-static rules for multiple sites on the Baota panel for Anq CMS.
+The detailed explanation of setting up Nginx pseudo-static rules for multiple sites on the Baota panel for AnQi CMS.

-The Anqi CMS is developed using Go language, and its multi-site management feature allows users to manage multiple independent websites under the same system and the same running instance.
-The system identifies the information passed through Nginx.HostThe value of the request header determines which site the user is visiting, and provides the corresponding content based on the configuration of that site.This means that, regardless of how many child sites you have, the security CMS application running in the background typically has only one instance, while Nginx plays a significant role in request distribution and URL rewriting.
+The Anqi CMS is developed using Go language, its multi-site management feature allows users to manage multiple independent websites under the same system and the same running instance.
+The system identifies the information passed through Nginx.HostThe request header determines which site the user is visiting and provides the corresponding content based on the configuration of the site.This means that regardless of how many child sites you have, the security CMS application running in the background typically has only one instance, while Nginx plays a crucial role in request distribution and URL rewriting.

-Before configuring the Nginx pseudo-static rules, please ensure that you have completed the following preparation:
+Before configuring the Nginx pseudo-static rules, please make sure you have completed the following preparations:

 Create a new site and configure Nginx rewrite rules on the Baota panel

-To add a new child site to AnQin CMS, it is actually creating a reverse proxy configuration for a new domain name on the Baota panel, and pointing it to the internal port where the AnQin CMS application is running.
+To add a new child site for AnQi CMS, it is actually to create a reverse proxy configuration for a new domain name on the Baota panel and point it to the internal port where the AnQi CMS application is running.

-For the multi-site setup of AnQi CMS, we usually choose the 'Reverse Proxy' type to create new sites because all requests will eventually be forwarded to the AnQi CMS Go application instance.
+For the multi-site setup of AnQi CMS, we usually choose the "reverse proxy" type to create a new site because all requests will eventually be forwarded to the Go application instance of AnQi CMS.

-Domain:Enter the full domain name of your new sub-site, for examplenewsite.yourdomain.com.Proxy Name:You can fill in according to your needs, for example “Security CMS Subsite 1”.Target URL:Here you need to fill in the internal address and port where your Security CMS main application is actually running, usuallyhttp://127.0.0.1:8001Please adjust according to the actual configuration of your main site to ensure the port number is correct.
+Domain:Enter the complete domain name of your new sub-site, for examplenewsite.yourdomain.com.Proxy name:You can fill in according to your needs, for example, "AnQi CMS Substation 1".Target URL:Please fill in the actual internal address and port of your AnQi CMS main application, which is usuallyhttp://127.0.0.1:8001Please adjust the configuration of your main site according to actual settings, ensuring that the port number is correct.

-After the site is created, you need to adjust the pseudo-static (Rewrite) rules of the Nginx configuration for the site.Find the new site you just created in the "Website
+After the site is created, you need to adjust the rewrite rules of the Nginx configuration for the site.Find the new site you just created in the "Website" list, click the "Settings" button on the right.

-Enter the site settings and switch to the "Static" tab.
+After entering the site settings, switch to the "Static" tab.
 Clear the existing content and paste the following Nginx static rules:

 location @AnqiCMS {